Trial Length, Pricing, and Rationally Inattentive Customers: Introduction

 \section{Introduction}

+\epigraph{\textit{``The struggle of man against power is the struggle of memory against forgetting.''}}{Milan Kundera}

 The proliferation of subscription-based services has become a defining feature of the modern economy.
-From streaming entertainment (Netflix, Spotify) and software as a service (Adobe Creative Cloud, Microsoft 365) to news media and e-commerce (Amazon Prime), the automatic renewal model is ubiquitous.
+From streaming entertainment (e.g., Netflix, Spotify) and software as a service (Adobe Creative Cloud, Microsoft 365) to news media and e-commerce (Amazon Prime), or even meal preps (e.g., Home Chef, Factor), the ``free trial with automatic paid subscription renewal'' model is ubiquitous.
 A central approach in the customer acquisition and growth strategy toolkit for these services is an introductory trial offer, typically a free or low-cost period, after which the consumer is automatically enrolled in a recurring payment plan (commonly referred to as the ``negative option'' model by regulatory bodies).
-The subscription mode accounts for nearly half the share of mobile apps revenue, despite the small share of subscription-based apps.
-The global subscription e-commerce market has grown into a multi-billion-dollar industry, underscoring the strategic importance of understanding the design of these contracts.
+The subscription mode accounts for almost half the share of mobile apps revenue, despite the small share of subscription-based apps.
+Given the multi-billion-dollar scale of this market, understanding the strategic design of these contracts is highly valuable.

-The dominant theoretical explanation for trial offers in economics and marketing is rooted in the problem of experience goods \citep{VillasBoas2006}.
-In this view, consumers are uncertain about their valuation for a new product.
+The dominant theoretical framework to examine product trial offers in existing literature follows the paradigm of consumer learning \citep{hoch1986consumer,iyengar2007model}.
+In this sense, consumers are uncertain about their valuation of a new product.
 A free trial serves as a mechanism to resolve this uncertainty, allowing consumers to learn their personal fit and make an informed purchase decision.
 The firm offers the trial to signal quality and persuade high-valuation consumers to adopt, balancing the cost of the trial against the future stream of revenue from converted subscribers.
-The optimal length of such a trial is thus determined by the time required for this learning process to conclude.
+The optimal duration of such a trial is determined by the time required for this learning process to conclude.